Cincinnati vs. Navy NCAA Football Odds, Plays and Insights | October 23, 2021

 - Cincinnati is 5-1-0 against the spread this season.

-- Cincinnati's games this year have hit the over four times in six opportunities (66.7%).
+- Cincinnati's games this year have eclipsed the over/under four times in six opportunities (66.7%).

 - The Bearcats rack up 10.8 more points per game (43.5) than the Midshipmen allow (32.7).